xbenyx/centralhash/README.md

 **Getting Started:**

 To get started with CentralHash, simply follow our installation guide and documentation.
-You can find the latest release and documentation on our GitHub repository.
+You can find the latest release and documentation on our GitHub repository...

 ## Installation